Player Eligibility and Entry Guidelines

 - See entry provisions for Championship-specific additional exemptions given.

 Major Championships – Four (4) places reserved.

-Non-Major Tour Events – Two (2) places reserved at discretion of the Director of Rules and Competitions.
+Non-Major Tour Events – Two (2) places reserved at discretion of the Senior Director of Tournaments and Championships.
 Host site invitations are available to members/affiliates of the site who meet any handicap or other event requirements.
 Standard TPA entry fees must be paid in advance of the issuance of pairings to secure a place.

 For all AGA Events, a Host Site must notify the AGA of its invitations prior to the entry deadline.